aleph2c/miros/doc/cellular_automata.rst

 If you look at the diagram and compare it to the rules described as a paragraph, then to the pictures illustrating this same rule, you will see how it works.

+Let's write some Python code that can build something like this.

-Now, what do we do about the edges of our graphing paper?
+But before we start, what do we do about the edges of our graphing paper?
 We could just pretend they aren't there, making the automata infinite.
 Or, we could wrap the paper into a tube so that there is no edge.
-I have seen that both of these things have been done before, but I haven't seen anyone just force a color onto the edge, like a wall.
+Both of these things have been done before, but I haven't seen anyone just force a color onto the edge of the graphing paper, like a wall.
 So, let's do that, let's build a wall.

 This will give us a chance to have two state machines interact in the same cellular automata.
 We need two different machines, a rule 30 machine and a wall